Who shall be forgiven?

 PE1 1: 23 Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.

 So, believing in Christ is believing that all he taught is the truth and that if you believe in him you follow him.
 Remember what he in The Revelations said to that church: “Because you are not hot, nor cold, I spew you out!”.
 You are cold and are called to the Gospel – The Church of Christ.
-If you come half-way, consciously breaching commandments, fornicating, etc. you are lukewarm and you will be spewed out.
+If you come half-way, consciously breaching commandments, fornicating, etc. you are lukewarm (not converted to Christian) and so you will be spewed out.
+For you are called to repent and baptise into holiness and sainthood.

 Matthew 22:14: “For many are called but few are chosen”.